bigdog0044/checkers-game/README.md

 - INVALIDROLE - used to inform client they don't have valid permissions
 - VALIDPROFILE - used to notify client of the fact the creation of the user is  valid
 - INVALIDPROFILE - used to notify client of the fact the creation of the user is not valid
+- SESSIONCREATING - used to nofify client that the session is currently being created
+- ENDSESSCREATE - used to notify client that the session creation is over